Asian Heritage Month has been celebrated across Canada since the 1990s and has been officially recognized since 2002.

 For Asian Heritage Month, CUPE reminds members that we are here to support you through any experience of racism in your workplace, union, and community.

-CUPE’s Anti-Racism Strategy, adopted at our 2021 National Convention, specifically calls out anti-Asian racism, and includes 10 goals to fight racism in our workplaces and our union.
-CUPE encourages members to act against racism all forms of discrimination and oppression today, tomorrow, and always.
+CUPE’s Anti-Racism Strategy specifically calls out anti-Asian racism and outlines 10 goals to fight racism in our workplaces and our union.
+CUPE encourages members to act against racism and all forms of discrimination and oppression.

 Organize

-• Ensure that labour legislation in Canada recognizes and protects all migrant workers through stronger labour standards such as living wages, safe and healthy working conditions, and human rights protections.
+- Ensure that labour legislation in Canada recognizes and protects all migrant workers including international students through stronger labour standards such as living wages, safe and healthy working conditions, and human rights protections.

 Act